Decision Intelligence Platform

 Share the link

 Committee members land on a live page.
-They see factors, ranges, who else is engaged.
+They see criteria, ranges, who else is engaged.
 They correct what's wrong.
 They weigh in.

 3